PearlzDev/Solar/readme.md

-Pano a0.1
+Pano a0.2

 Changelog:
 -New UI
--Removed save feature
+-Updated the api